diasurgical/devilution/README.md

 That's a tricky question.
 Under the DMCA, reverse-engineering has exceptions for the purpose of documentation and interoperability.
 Devilution provides the necessary documentation needed to achieve the latter.
 However, it falls into an entirely grey area.
 The real question is whether or not Blizzard deems it necessary to take action.

 # Credits
-- [sanctuary](https://github.com/sanctuary) - documenting the Windows-specific Diablo code (engine, mpq, directx)
+- [sanctuary](https://github.com/sanctuary) - extensively documenting Diablo's game engine
 - [BWAPI Team](https://github.com/bwapi) - providing library API to work with Storm
-- [Ladislav Zezula](https://github.com/ladislav-zezula) - decompiling PKWARE library, decompiling Storm (StormLib)
+- [Ladislav Zezula](https://github.com/ladislav-zezula) - reversing PKWARE library, further documenting Storm
 - [fearedbliss](https://github.com/fearedbliss) - being awe-inspiring
 - Climax Studios & Sony - secretly helping with their undercover QA :P
 - Blizzard North - wait, this was a typo!